mdek2053/Book/README.md

  * `prod` for production environment (external database, less diagnostics output, more lightweight, etc.)

 A profile can be specified by supplying the `-Dspring.profiles.active=<profile>` argument on launch.

+##Note
+We use the terms authentication microservice and user microservice interchangably, since these microservices were merged in the early development stage of our project.
+The rooms microservice is also named admin, because of the template project that we used.

 ## Authors
 Members of the development team include: